verus-lang/paper-sosp24-artifact/site/guide.md

 #### 6. Run the persistent memory log experiment (Figure 13).

 *This step refers to Set 1 - Claim E.*

+*Running this step will take about half an hour.*

 Run: